marcio777/cadmus/src/en/Chapter-V/Part IV: Complex Interfaces.md

 ===

 ## JSplitPane
 You have known how to put an image onto the screen and add scroll bars to it if it is too big since Chapter IV part II.
-But, what if you want to put two images on to the screen next to each other, and want to be able to dictate just how much space each image takes up?
+But, what if you want to put two images (or panels) on to the screen next to each other, and want to be able to dictate just how much space each image takes up?
 For that purpose you can use a `JSplitPane`.
 This is a pane that contains two images and has a functionality with which you can change how much of the screen each image takes.
 To do this you will have to import `javax.swing.JSplitPane`, and will have to declare a new `JSplitPane`.
 Inside the parameters however, you will have to add some other things, including scroll bars (because otherwise you will not be able to dictate how much of each picture you see).
 The declaration will end up looking like this:

 ```java
 JSplitPane split = new JSplitPane(JSplitPane.HORIZONTAL_SPLIT, new JScrollPane(label1), new JScrollPane(label2));